18317/taskberry/README.md

 - Building the frontend
   `npm run build`

-- Configure environment variables MONGODB_URI, JWT_KEY in heroku
+- Configure environment variables `MONGODB_URI` and `JWT_KEY` in heroku

-- `heroku-postbuild` command automatically runs when deployed to heroku.
+- `heroku-postbuild` command will automatically run when deployed to heroku.